 Current Cycle: January 1, 2019 – December 31, 2021

-The Practice Hours module will be launched in fall 2019, and will be pro-rated on a monthly basis.
+The Practice Hours module will be launched in summer 2020, and will be pro-rated on a monthly basis.

 All RAUDs, RHIPs, and RSLPs are responsible for attaining and maintaining the minimum number of practice hours required in CSHBC’s three-year cycle for practice hours: 750 hours over three years or 250 hours per year.
 Any combination of hours across the three years that adds up to 750 is acceptable.
 See Attaining & Maintaining Practice Competence (PDF) and Practice Hours Requirement (PDF).